 Trial Packs last up to 10 days.
 We offer 3 types and deliver worldwide.

 Mir is the only natural skincare range developed by a cosmetic scientist and holistic skincare expert who actually has rosacea and hypersensitive, blemish-prone skin.

-Unfortunately, many ranges claiming to be suitable for rosacea have been developed by people who have little or no understanding of the disease or of the effects of cosmetic ingredients on the skin.
+Unfortunately, many ranges claiming to be suitable for rosacea have been developed by people with little or no understanding of the disease or of the effects of cosmetic ingredients on the skin.

 In the later stages, there can be tissue swelling, most commonly this affects the nose and can only be rectified through surgery.
-So that’s it in a nutshell, a progressive disease which is hardly noticeable at first but can progress to a distressing, disfiguring stage.
+So that’s it in a nutshell, a progressive disease which is hardly noticeable at first but can progress to a distressing, disfiguring stage if left untreated.

 Your face can feel hot, irritated, itchy and sore.
-You will find that certain situations, environmental factors, foods, drinks, cosmetic ingredients etc can *trigger* a flare up.
+You may find certain situations, environmental factors, foods, drinks, cosmetic ingredients etc can *trigger* a flare up.
 It’s important to keep a journal to help you identify and avoid those triggers because each time you flush (or have a “flare up”) you can cause the disease to progress.

 If you have just been diagnosed with rosacea, please do not despair because it can be controlled and the chances of it reaching the most severe stage are unlikely.
 Find out as much as you can about it – there are plenty of books and internet support groups out there.